 - What is the difference between the foundation programmes at Kingston?:

-- What foundation programmes are available for 2014 entry?
+- What foundation programmes are available?

 If you want to study a science, engineering or computing and mathematics subject, but don't have the right qualifications, you can include a preparatory year of study within your degree.